 Paperwork bundles were replaced by legacy HR systems.
 The static paper trails left behind by legacy systems were taken over by cloud-based HR automation tools.
 Cloud HR took a significant leap, and landed at HR Automation.
-Through HR automation tools, organizations can create, streamline, connect, and deploy necessary services rapidly at a considerably lower cost.
+Through HR automation tools like successfactors compensation management, organizations can create, streamline, connect, and deploy necessary services rapidly at a considerably lower cost.

 Here some clear signs that show you’re fighting a losing battle and it’s time to automate your HR processes using HR automation tools.